alphagov/govuk-knowledge-graph-gcp/README.md

 You are welcome to:

-- ask a question by opening an issue or by contacting the [maintainers](#maintainers).
+- ask a question or suggest a change by contacting the [maintainers](#maintainers).
-- open an issue
-- submit a pull request
+- submit a pull request.

 ## Deployment
 This is not yet an exhaustive set of instructions as the deployment process is likely to change very soon at the time of writing.
 For now its main purpose to is to capture some of the "gotchas" you may experience during deployments which I have not found documented elsewhere.